kaifishr/kaifishr.github.io/_posts/2020-12-12-adaptive-learning-rate-method.md

     \frac{dL^{(t)}}{d\eta_{i}^{(t-1)}} = \frac{dL^{(t)}}{dw_{i}^{(t)}}\frac{dw_{i}^{(t)}}{d\eta_{i}^{(t-1)}}
 \end{equation}

-Now we can use Equation \eqref{eq:weight_update} to rewrite the right hand side of Equation \eqref{eq:dLdeta} such that it only consists of gradients of the loss with respect to the weights.
+Now we can use Equation \eqref{eq:weight_update} to rewrite the right-hand side of Equation \eqref{eq:dLdeta} such that it only consists of gradients of the loss with respect to the weights.
 Taking the derivate of Equation \eqref{eq:weight_update} with respect to the learning rate $$\eta$$ we get

 \begin{equation}\label{eq:dwdeta}
     \frac{dw_{i}^{(t)}}{d\eta_{i}^{(t-1)}} = -\frac{dL^{(t-1)}}{dw_{i}^{(t-1)}}